Be Ruthless With Your Attention

-There are only so many hours in the day to accomplish tasks, and both offline and online distractions tend to bombard you at every turn.
+There are only so many hours in the day to accomplish tasks.
+Both offline and online distractions tend to bombard you at every turn.
 You try to work around these distractions, but stress and annoyance get the best of you.
-Time management training can help you bring out your inner Productivity Ninja and teach you to be ruthless with your attention.
+Time management training can help you bring out your inner Productivity Ninja.
+It will teach you to be ruthless with your attention.

-It’s time to say “No.” Set boundaries, head off distractions and practice ruthless prioritization by following these five critical steps to fiercely reclaim your focus.
+It’s time to say “No.” Set boundaries, head off distractions and practice ruthless prioritization.
+Follow these five critical steps to fiercely reclaim your focus:

 1. Say “No” to Yourself and Others More